Empower Inspire Achieve Join Special Olympics Waikato Club

 To volunteering with Special Olympics you need: A "can do" attitude, be open to learning and undertaking training where appropriate, ability to work as part of a team, time to invest and Undergo a POLICE CHECK .

 WE AIM TO: Provide training for 44-46 weeks in each year, to encourage fitness and a healthy lifestyle.
 Have quality coaching and competition programs for all sports.
-To enable as many athletes as possible to participate, train and competein a wide varity of sports events.
-To assist athletes develop sports, social skills, build friendships and team spirit through their sports training and competition.
-To promote and assist the inclusion of people with an intellectual disability incommunity events and activities.
+To enable as many athletes as possible to participate, train and compete in a wide varity of sports events.

-WHO CAN VOLUNTEER: Individuals, groups, families, anyone can volunteer.
-Volunteers come from all walks of life, students, sports officials, teachers, coaches, senior citizens, family members, corporate employees, business people, service clubs and community and church groups.
+WHO CAN VOLUNTEER: Volunteers come from all walks of life, students, sports officials, teachers, coaches, senior citizens, family members, corporate employees, business people, service clubs and community and church groups.

 Donate to Special Olympics Waikato today